Poornima-Amali-Wickramasinghe/Data-Driven-Astronomy/README.md

 # Data-Driven-Astronomy
-This is intended to upload the codes I lean during studying the Coursera course - Data Driven Astronomy offered by University of Sydney.
+This is intended to upload the codes I learn during studying the Coursera course - Data Driven Astronomy offered by University of Sydney.